open-telemetry/oteps/text/0089-metrics-views-api.md

 A _Sketch_ aggregation that estimates order statistics (i.e. quantiles), may be configured with a set of predetermined quantiles, e.g. `{.5, .95, .99, 1.00}`.

 Each view has a unique name, which may be automatically determined from the metric instrument and aggregation.
-If the same metric instrument and aggregation appear in two separate views, at least one view must specify a name.
+Implementations should refuse to register two views with the same name.

 Note that a view does not describe the type (e.g. `int`, `float`) or unit of measurement (e.g. "bytes", "milliseconds") of the metric to be exported.
+The unit is determined by the metric instrument, and the aggregation and exporter may preserve or change the unit.
-For example, a hypothetical _MinMaxSumMeanCount_ aggregation of an int-valued millisecond latency measure may be exported as five separate metrics to the APM backend:
+For example, a hypothetical MinMaxSumMeanCount aggregation of an int-valued millisecond latency measure may be exported as five separate metrics to the APM backend:

 - An int-valued _min_ metric with "ms" units
 - An int-valued _max_ metric with "ms" units